wojtekmach/keathley.github.io/_drafts/2016/2016-04-09-elixir-functions-in-guards.markdown

 end
 ```

 When this code is compiled each of the macros will be replaced with the valid predicate.
-This avoids the compilation error ensures that we're still using pure functions in our guard clause and allows us to add some extra domain knowledge to our guard clause.
+We can still encapsulate our domain logic and because we're using the available operators we don't have a compilation error.

 ## Conclusion

-Programming is a discipline of tradeoffs.
-Understanding those tradeoffs is crucial to understanding the solutions in a language.
+Programming is a discipline concerned with tradeoffs.
+Its easy to get frustrated when we encounter a confusing error message or some unexpected behaviour.
+Once we think through the tradeoffs though its often apparent why the solutions were chosen in the first place.

 Erlang made a tradeoff and decided that programmers should embrace communication over functional purity.
 That one decision has ripple effects through the entire language.

 Personally I think thats fascinating as hell.